 Which analysis gave constant ratios of the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.

-Analysis in problem 5
+Analysis in problem 5 Total: 5/5

 Difference by 1: Difference by 3: